FlorentFischer/TradingPortfolioProtection/Webapp_Dashboard/README.md

 > #### Parameter selection

-For the parameter selection of the Trading portfolio section, you have the possibility to change the parameters for some trading strategies (not for machine and deep learning).
+For the parameter selection of the Trading portfolio section, you can change the parameters for some trading strategies (not for machine and deep learning).
 It allows the user to explore the results and see if the optimal parameter found in the in-sample frame is consistent in the out-sample frame.
-After typing the parameter desired, the associated strategy is automatically computed by the webapp.
+After typing the parameter desired, the associated strategy is automatically computed by the web app.

 Among the parameters to be modified you have:
   - Parameter 1: For MACD, RSI, and EMV trading strategies